 Presenter Employer/Agency/University: Kansas State University, Ag Research Center – Hays, 1232 240th Ave., Hays, KS 67601

-I am a: Student Presentation Type: Oral Wildlife Contest Entry: No
+I am a: Student Presentation Type: Oral Wildlife Contest: No Fisheries Contest: No